December 20, 1999

 While the outside world had spent the last eight months debating the motives and inspirations behind Columbine — Marilyn Manson, DOOM, or the Trench Coat Mafia — behind the scenes in Jefferson County, the sheriff was hearing the real answers, from the shooters themselves.

 When Jeffco first revealed the existence of the tapes, in December of 1999, they were planning to show them solely to TIME magazine.
-After the public relations debacle, the sheriff would insist that not only had the reporters agreed not take pictures, or make any copies of the tapes, they weren’t supposed to make any direct reference to them at all in their article.
-So when Jeffco saw the cover headline “THE COLUMBINE TAPES,” they said the magazine had broken their agreement.
+After the public relations debacle, the sheriff would insist that TIME‘s reporters had agreed not only to not take any pictures, or make any copies of the tapes, but also that they weren’t to to make any direct reference to the tapes at all in their article.
+When Jeffco saw the cover headline “THE COLUMBINE TAPES,” they said the magazine had broken their agreement.

 But it was too late.
 Although the tapes themselves would remain sealed in an evidence room, to smooth things over with TIME’s competitors in the press, Jeffco agreed to allow more journalists to view them in the weeks after.
 Collectively, the news stories that followed would paint a detailed picture of just what the tapes actually contained.